EXCELLENCE IN GOVERNANCE AWARDS - How to nominate

 - Best use of technology in governance, risk and compliance

 Board portals, online staff training procedures, electronic proxy voting procedures, investor relations websites and online surveys, virtual annual meetings, compliance monitoring and enforcement policies

 - Best approach to board and committee support

 Director training and orientation procedures, management of board minutes and materials, CEO evaluation policy, formal succession planning policies.

-- Best shareholder or stakeholder engagement by a governance team
+- Best stakeholder engagement by a governance team